Former White House Aide: Trump Angry, Volatile as 2020 Defeat Became Obvious

-Former White House aide Cassidy Hutchinson told U.S. lawmakers Tuesday that then-President Donald Trump became increasingly angry and volatile about his 2020 reelection loss, testifying that he agreed with rioters at the U.S. Capitol on January 6 last year when they called for then-Vice President Mike Pence be hanged for refusing to block the election outcome.
+WASHINGTON — Former White House aide Cassidy Hutchinson told U.S. lawmakers Tuesday that then-President Donald Trump became increasingly angry and volatile about his 2020 reelection loss, testifying that he agreed with rioters at the U.S. Capitol on January 6 last year when they called for the hanging of then-Vice President Mike Pence for refusing to block the election outcome.

 Hutchinson said that as some of the thousands of Trump supporters at the Capitol chanted "Hang Mike Pence!"
 Trump told her boss, White House chief of staff Mark Meadows, "Mike deserves it."